annassanchez/ETL_project/README.md

 The main sections used from the api are:
 - **search:** to get the `uri`s or the codes that spotify gives to all tracks.
 Also with the search method is possible to exract the `popularity` and the `release_date` from the tracks.
 - **audio features:** to get a categorical information behind the tracks.
 Some of the categories are the `tone`, `tempo`, `mode`.
 The Spotify API has a Python library called `spotipy` that helps with the data extraction.
+The clean output from the api call is stored [here](https://drive.google.com/drive/folders/1gSsz0kQWaUKldS9RNO9LIdX0f697nf0l?usp=sharing).

 ## Further steps

 Getting info from `genius`, a website that publishes song lyrics, in order to get the song lyrics and information on the song (as who wrote it, the discography that publishes or other song credits).
+[Here](https://drive.google.com/drive/folders/1gSsz0kQWaUKldS9RNO9LIdX0f697nf0l?usp=sharing)'s available part of the scrapped data.

 ## Some results